 If a built-in connector already covers your source (Confluence, SharePoint, Google Drive, Zendesk, etc.), use that instead.
 See Built-in Content Connectors.

 Content Gateway vs Legacy Gateways.
 The older Knowledge / Forms / Identity gateways are still supported but built on legacy search infrastructure.
-Content Gateway is the path forward - it supports incremental ingestion, ReBAC permissions, and is what new integrations should use.
+Content Gateway is the path forward; it supports per-file ReBAC permissions and is what new integrations should use.
 See Legacy Gateways only if you are maintaining an existing integration.

 The fastest route from zero to a working gateway:

 Clone the Starter Code repo.
 Run it locally to verify the protocol layer works against the demo data.
-The starter code handles OData pagination, Bearer auth, error response shapes, and rate-limit headers - you only write the source layer (calling your API and field mapping).
+The starter code handles OData pagination, Bearer auth, and error response shapes; you only write the source layer (calling your API and field mapping).
+Rate-limit header emission is a separate opt-in for production use.

 See Starter Code for the walkthrough.